shivansh0005/Namaste-DEV/readme.md

 ->before every phase process.nexttick() and promise callback are executed

 ->if the event loop is empty it rests on poll phase.

+# Thread pool in Libuv

+->In libuv threadpoll size by default is 4
+->Learnt wether nodejs is single threaded or multi threaded->depends wether syc or asyn task is being performer ->learnt about epoll and how it informs eventloop of any notification